AlexTISYoung/snipar/docs/guide.rst

 heritability and to separate out the contribution of population stratification.
 This estimator only uses LD-scores to account for correlations between nearby SNPs, not to separate out population stratification.
-This is because we are (potentially) interested in the contribution of population stratification to population effects, and whether direct effects are meaningfully different from population effects for particular phenotypes.
+This is because we are (potentially) interested in the contribution of population stratification to population effects, and whether population stratification makes population effects different from direct effects.

 Family-based polygenic score analyses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Polygenic scores based on observed/imputed genotypes can be calculated and analysed using the :ref:`pgs.py <pgs.py>` script.
+As in previous work (e.g. Kong et al. 2018), parental polygenic scores can be used as 'controls'
+to separate out the component of the association between phenotype and polygenic score (PGS) that is due to
+direct genetic effects.
+In Young et al. 2022 [ref], we showed how this can be done using parental PGS
+computed from imputed parental genotypes. *snipar* provides a script, :ref:`pgs.py <pgs.py>`,
+that can be used for computing and analysing PGS using observed/imputed parental genotypes.

 The :ref:`pgs.py <pgs.py>` takes similar inputs to the :ref:`gwas.py <gwas.py>` script.
 The main addition is that in order to compute a PGS, a :ref:`weights file <weights>` must be provided.